rdtsc/codeeval-solutions/readme.md

 >> user 0m0.001s
 >> sys  0m0.001s

-# Poll for changes and redo steps above once changes are detected.
+# The task will poll for changes and redo steps above once changes are detected.
 ```

 Any compilation errors and/or warnings will appear above the first fold.